pointdexter3/pointdexter3/README.md

-# Who u?
+# About me

 Senior Software Developer with experience building hybrid web applications used by millions of Canadians.

-In my spare time I like to stay active, learn new things, and bake 🏃‍♂️📚🪴🥐.
+In my spare time I like to stay active, learn new things, and obsess over the details 🏃‍♂️📚🪴🥐

-# Whatcha doing?
+# Whatcha doing now?
 📖 Reading fantasy<br>
-🌱 Learning React/Nextjs<br>
-🧶 Playing around<br>
+🧶 Crotchet<br>
+🏃‍♂️ Beginner runner<br>
+⚙️ Minor tinkering<br>

 # Simplifi CSV Importer